Data and Analytics Customer Experience CRO / Experimentation

 In the highest-performing digital programmes we work within, data is trusted because governance is deliberate and audited regularly.
 Insight is accessible because it's designed for the decision-maker, not the analyst.
 And insight reliably drives action because there's a clear, followed process that connects performance review to what gets prioritised next.

 None of that requires new technology.
-It requires acknowledging that the problem isn't the data, it's everything around the data.
-And then addressing it with the same rigour that most organisations reserve for the technology itself.
+It requires an acknowledgement that the problem isn't the data - it's everything around the data.
+This should be addressed with the same rigour that most organisations reserve for the technology itself.

 The question worth asking

-Think about the last time your team surfaced a data insight that materially changed what got prioritised.
+Think about the last time your team surfaced a data insight that materially changed your priorities.
 How recently did that happen?
 How quickly did the insight reach the right person?
 How long between insight and action?

-If the honest answer is that you can't easily recall an example or that the journey from insight to action was long, complicated, or incomplete, that's a signal worth paying attention to.
+Is the honest answer that you can't easily recall an example, or that the journey from insight to action was long, complicated, or incomplete?

-Not because the data isn't there.
-But because the conditions that make it useful aren't fully in place.
+If so, it's not because the data isn't there.
+It's because the conditions that make it useful aren't fully in place.

 Make data really work for your business